leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2022-Syllabus.md

 	* This is to ensure a positive learning process for all of us.

 #### Communication
 Projects grades are managed in courseworks.
 We will be using the courseworks' discussion/announcement tools for our class communication and discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and instructors.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and instructors.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions online.

 #### Textbook
 There is no required text.
 As part of this course, we will learn from what we can find online and in academic papers.
 Here are a couple of recommended reference books.